Vepanjerimounika784/Online_Car_Rental_System_using_HTMLCSS/README.md

 # Online_Car_Rental_System_using_HTMLCSS
 Online car rental system is developed using html,css,javascript .the goal of this project is to replace the renting of cars in manual procedure to online mode.
+Customers will be able to reserve their vehicles from anywhere in the world due to the Car Rental System.Consumers provide information to this application by filling in their personal information.When a consumer creates an account on the website, he or she can reserve a car.
+The proposed system is an online system that is fully integrated.
+It effectively and efficiently automates manual procedures.
+Customers are aided by this automated method, which allows them to fill in the specifics according to their needs.
+It contains information on the sort of car they want to hire as well as the location.
+The goal of this system is to create a website where customers can book their automobiles and request services from anywhere in the world.